 Amidst fears that this language was going to be lost forever, there were major government and other initiatives to save it during the 1980s.
 Today, around 125,000 Māoris can speak and understand the language and it’s one of New Zealand’s official languages, together with English and sign language.

 As te reo was not a written language, the legends and songs of the indigenous people of New Zealand were passed on orally or as carvings in homes.

 Haka – the haka is the Māori war dance, performed before fighting with neighbouring tribes.
 Today, it’s performed before important sports matches, such as an All Blacks rugby game or at prestigious events.
 Dance is an important part of life for Māori, each movement and facial expression tells part of a story.

 Powhiri – the traditional Māori greeting is a pressing of noses rather than a kiss.

-Moko – Moko are tattoos which are usually full-face tattoos for men and restricted to the nostils, chin and upper lip on women.
+Moko – Moko are tattoos which are usually full-face tattoos for men and restricted to the nostrils, chin and upper lip on women.
 Today, many men are opting to receive their moko in order to preserve this part of their culture.

 Maraes – the maraes is similar to the Roman forum and is an area where people meet.
-The maraes has a meeting house (wharenui) and a dining room (wharekai) where social, cultural and spiritual matters can be discussed and enjoyed.
+The maraes have a meeting house (wharenui) and a dining room (wharekai) where social, cultural and spiritual matters can be discussed and enjoyed.

 Māori were exceptionally skilled hunters and gatherers and fishermen.
 They were also talented weavers and produced intricate carvings.
 Māori social structure revolves around family – whānau – and this includes extended family.
-The family or whanau, is part of a subtribe or hapū, which in turn is a member of an iwi or main tribe.
+The family or whanau is part of a subtribe or hapū, which in turn is a member of an iwi or main tribe.
 Many Māori still live with extended family, sometimes with three generations living in one home.